AI & Technology

 Can offline dictation software work without any internet connection at all?

-Yes.
+Furthermore, Yes.
 Tools like Handy, MacWhisper, SuperWhisper, Dragon Professional v16, and raw Whisper installations operate with zero network requests.
-You can verify this by disabling your network adapter before transcribing and confirming the software still works.
+Consequently, You can verify this by disabling your network adapter before transcribing and confirming the software still works.

 Is Dragon NaturallySpeaking still worth buying in 2026?